 Task Board:

 A task board is a physical or digital board that displays the status of work items.
-It is typically divided into columns labeled “To Do”, “In Progress”, and “Done”.
+It is typically divided into columns labelled “To Do”, “In Progress”, and “Done”.
 The board serves as a visual aid for team members to track the progress of tasks, identify bottlenecks, and ensure that everyone is aware of the current status of work items.
 Task boards are a key component of many Agile methodologies, including Scrum and Kanban.

 A task board can be used to track the progress of a project.
-For example, a software development team may use a task board with columns labeled “to do”, “in progress”, and “done” to visualize the status of each task and ensure that everyone is aware of the team’s progress.
+For example, a software development team may use a task board with columns labelled “to do”, “in progress”, and “done” to visualize the status of each task and ensure that everyone is aware of the team’s progress.

 Summary